LynchLab/MAPGD/README.md

 | LENGTH  | id1\_t	| The length of a scaffold					|
 | VERSION | std::string	| The version of mapgd used to make a file			|

 Header lines can also contain an arbitrary (sanitized) string, which serves as a sample name, if appropriate.
-Below are example headers from each of the types of files produced by mapgd.
+Bellow are example headers from each of the types of files produced by mapgd.

 <b> .idx files </b>